Pupil Premium & Recovery Premium

 Most vulnerable pupils are motivated to complete their work and welcome the help of support staff to assist them with their work.

-Outcomes for pupils in receipt of Pupil Premium for 2022/23
+Outcomes for pupils in receipt of Pupil Premium for 2023/24

-There were 12 pupils in receipt of Pupil Premium last year.
-Out of these pupils, 2 were in Y6, both were at the standard in statutory assessment for reading and writing, one in maths; 2 were in Y2 and both of them achieved the standard for reading and writing, one in maths; 1 was in Y1 and passed the phonics screening check.
-End of year diagnostic tests for the other 5 pupils in years 5, 4 and 3 showed that 2 of them were at the standard in all areas, 2 in most and 1 was below.
+Out of these pupils, 1 was in Y6 and achieved the standard in statutory assessment for reading, writing and maths; 3 were in Y1 and 1 pupil passed the phonics screening check.
+End of year diagnostic tests for the other 8 pupils in years 5, 4, 3 and 2 showed that 3 of them were at the standard in all areas, 3 in two areas, 1 in one area and 1 was below in all areas.
+3 children were in Nursery.

-Catch-Up/Recovery Premium 2023/24
+Catch-Up/Recovery Premium 2024/25

-The Government is continuing to fund the recovery premium for the 2023 to 2024 academic year.
-School will receive £500 this year.
+The Government is continuing to fund the recovery premium for the 2024 to 2025 academic year.
+School will receive £1,000 this year.
 This funding aims to support pupils to catch up for lost learning in order that schools can meet the curriculum expectations for the next academic year.

 In line with the Education Endowment Foundation (EEF) guidance, we are using a three tier approach: teaching and whole school strategies, targeted approach and wider strategies.